philarios/philarios/README.md

 Feel free to open a new issue in case you have a question or need help.
 Contributions are also very welcome!
 Please keep in mind that this is my side-project but I will do my best to answer as quickly as possible.

+## Things I want to get done

+This is a very broad list of all the things that I think would be cool to have in this project.
+The further down an initiative is the less likely is it to happen.

+- [x] Core functionality
+- [x] Concourse schema
+- [x] Schema schema
+- [ ] Output to JSON/YAML
+- [x] Basic Terraform schema
+- [ ] Import from JSON schema
+- [ ] Export to JSON schema
+- [ ] Support for Terraform edge cases
+- [ ] Custom support for Terraform providers
+- [ ] Import from Kotlin class hierarchy
+- [ ] Kotlin codegen schema
+- [ ] Kotlin compiler plugin / Intellij plugin